Arboreal salamander: Distribution and habitat

 Arboreal salamanders are nearly California endemic species and they can be found in coastal woodlands, conifer forests, and shrublands.
-These salamanders are located in Humboldt County, North Baja California, and offshore islands of South Farallon, Los Coronados, Catalina, Ano Nuevo, and San Francisco.
+These salamanders are located in Humboldt County, North Baja California, and offshore islands of South Farallon, Los Coronados, Catalina, Año Nuevo, and San Francisco.

 Reproduction

 Aneides lugubris will lay eggs in the holes of live oak trees, or under rocks, logs, or other cover on the ground beneath the dirt.
 Eggs are laid in late spring or early summer, and the clutch can range between 5-24 eggs.
 After 3–4 months, embryos hatch in August and September.

 Courtship behavior

 The male will put his mental gland on the back of a female, and use his teeth to scratch the surface of her skin to deliver the pheromones from the mental gland into the females blood stream.

 Parental care

 Females and males often both present, females can sometimes be found wrapped around the eggs.